 The 60s were the start of the change for women’s fashion.
 Traditions began to break in part due to social and political movements such as the hippies.

 Photo by John Atherton

-- Shift Dress: These were the casual dresses of the 60s, used in every day non-formal activities.
+- Shift Dress: These were the casual dresses of the 60s, used in non-formal activities.
 The top was similar to other dresses, however, the overall appearance looked really different due to the short (above the knee) skirt.
 The first signs of female sexual expression and power through fashion came from clothing like this.

 Tops, Blouses, and shirts, were colourful and with a variety of different patterns.
-They were also tighter, and women started to unbutton them.
+They were also tighter and women started to unbutton them.

-In the 70s there were some many trends and styles that its hard to summarize in a few paragraphs.
+In the 70s there were so many trends and styles that its hard to summarize in a few paragraphs.
 We will just focus on casual looks that didn’t fit a particular social or ideological group (for reference, during this decade hippies and disco trends peaked).

-Everyday looks for women in the 70s would include wearing fitted tops such as the tube or crop tops, or otherwise, a more loose shirt (slogans and logos started to appear on them), or a button down blouse, which could be worn either in the traditional look or the newer/sexier look with the lowered v-neck.
+Everyday looks for women in the 70s would include wearing fitted tops such as the tube or crop tops, or otherwise, a more loose shirt (slogans and logos started to appear on them) or a button down blouse, which could be worn either in the traditional look or the newer/sexier look with the lowered v-neck.

-You could find pants ranging from the tight or straight leg, to the really baggy ones; the high waisted to the hip huggers; the wide legged to the flared legged.
+You could find pants ranging from the tight or straight leg, to the really baggy ones; from the high waisted to the hip huggers; from the wide legged to the flared legged.

 Dresses were another option with the mini, the jumper, and the shirtwaist dresses being some of the most popular.